 General.
-Palifosfamide is a novel bi-functional DNA alkylating agent which is not metabolized by ALDH, nor a substrate for mutli-drug resistance pathways.
-Therefore, it is likely to have activity, and be effective, in multiple drug tumors using typical resistance pathways.
+Palifosfamide is a potent bi-functional DNA alkylating agent that has activity in multiple tumors by evading typical resistance pathways.
+Palifosfamide is in the same class as bendamustine, cyclophosphamide, and ifosfamide.
 Also in preclinical cancer models, palifosfamide was shown to be orally active and synergistic results have been obtained with palifosfamide in combination with doxorubicin, an agent approved to treat sarcoma.